Dharshan465/TNSDC-Generative-AI/README.md

   ---Food_Classification.ipynb  ( Model Training,Test and Predictions )

-## If any file does not open/render ,please download the file to view it
+## If any file does not open/render ,please wait for some time or download the file to view it (file size)

 # TNSDC-Generative-AI